 Recent years have seen a surge of interest in English as a Lingua Franca (ELF), which —roughly — refers to English-medium communication among people who have different native languages.
 ELF is claimed to be qualitatively different from the kind of English used natively in both linguistic form and the relative status of interlocutors.

 Interest in ELF has led, among other scholarly activity, to a series of annual conferences since 2008.
 The seventh ELF conference (ELF7) will be held in the American College of Athens in September 2014, and a pre-conference event will be taking place in a few days’ time.
-In view of the upcoming events, I thought it might be topical to reflect on a number of unresolved questions about ELF.
+In view of the upcoming events, I thought it might be topical to reflect on three unresolved questions about ELF.

 Is ELF inclusive or restricted?

 There is some ambiguity in the literature over the precise definition of ELF.
 Some scholars use the term to describe all instances of English -mediated international communication.
 An example of such an inclusive definition is provided by Barbara Seidlhofer, who views ELF as “any use of English among speakers of different first languages, for whom English is the communicative medium of choice, and often the only option” (2011: 7).

 However, “English as a Lingua Franca” is sometimes used restrictively, to describe communication in English among people for whom English is not the native language (e.g., Firth 1996, Pakir 2009, Prodromou, 2008).
 When ELF is used in such a restricted sense, it usually is seen as a special case of English as an International Language, which encompasses all cases of communication among native and non-native speakers.